jsdelivrbot/nu-ashworld/README.md

 - [x] Only fight when you have some HP
 - [ ] Time-based HP regeneration
+- [ ] Visibility of some "next tick in/at ..." information
+- [ ] Think about putting some "you've healed" msg to players' queues on each Heal tick
 - [ ] Levels
 - [ ] Design (that Adminator bootstrap template looks nice, but it's 1MB, blah.
 Do it myself?
 And in black/green FO2 theme?
 And with FO2 fonts?
 YESSS)
 - [ ] Investigate and fix the race condition for multiple HTTP responses of the server.
 (IDs?)